Anxiety around my child’s sleep! Will I ever stop thinking about sleep? Yes! But first...

 4. Use your community: By this I mean join a mom group or just make a friend at the same stage as you.
 You need to be reminded that you are not alone, for one.
 And two, it helps to calm your mind to share your schedule out loud, get your friends take.
 There’s no one that gets it more than her!

-As your child gets older and you start moving into the stage where they can do longer stretches, working on a lose schedule, sleep routines and independent sleep skills will go a long way.
+As your child gets older and you start moving into the stage where they can do longer stretches, working on structure and routine around sleep will help manage expectations and clear your mind from uncertainty.
+If your child is settled in a routine, they will bounce back more easily from a day of bad sleep.

 If you’ve had it and are really just tired of thinking about sleep 24/7 to have it just not work out as you hoped, I’m here to help.
 Book a free chat with me, and we'll discuss where you're at!